About the Horseheads Central School District

 - Intermediate school (grades 5 and 6) to help students transition more successfully to the secondary level

 - Middle level education using the team concept

-- Intensive scheduling at the high school level
+- Intensive scheduling at the high school level since 1996

 Intensive scheduling allows high school students to spend more time in class while concentrating on fewer subjects.
 Similar to a college class schedule, students take four 80-minute classes each semester.
 Since instituting the schedule in 1996, our high school has seen an increase in students taking higher level courses, a decrease in discipline referrals, an increase in advanced courses, and an increase in the total number of credits students earn.